JoeKnittel/joeknittel.github.io/_posts/2021-01-19-Extending-the-Functionality-of-Excel.md

 Don't worry too much about the details, but this function's argument is a URL.
 So what URL do we use?

-The <a href = "https://dictionaryapi.com/products/api-collegiate-dictionary" width = "400px">API</a> helps us out:
+The <a class = "post" = "https://dictionaryapi.com/products/api-collegiate-dictionary" width = "400px">API</a> helps us out:

 ![](\images\request_url.png)

 It turns out that in order to use most Web APIs, a key is required, so that that the server is not bogged down with requests.
-In our case, the <a href = "https://dictionaryapi.com/register/index">API registration process</a> is quick and free, but that's not always the case.
+In our case, the <a class = "post" = "https://dictionaryapi.com/register/index">API registration process</a> is quick and free, but that's not always the case.

 So, we've got our API key, now we can construct our full URL: